OpenSpace/codegen/README.md

  - `[[codegen::inlist("v1", "v2", "v3")]]`:  Checks whether a `std::string` variable is one of a finite list of values.
 Example: `std::string foo [[codegen::inlist("v1", "v2", "v3")]];`
  - `[[codegen::notinlist("v1", "v2", "v3")]]`:  Checks whether a `std::string` variable is not one of a finite list of values.
 Example: `std::string foo [[codegen::notinlist("v1", "v2", "v3")]];`
  - `[[codegen::annotation(text)]]`:  Adds an annotation decorator to the member.
 Currently only supported for `std::string` and it cannot be used together with other attributes.
 Example: `std::string foo [[codegen::annotation(Must be a valid bar)]]`
- - `[[codegen::reference("foo")]]`:  Marks a `std::monostate` as a referencing verifier that will look up a different Documentation elsewhere in the code.
-This attribute can only be used with a `std::monostate`.
+ - `[[codegen::reference("foo")]]`:  Marks a `std::monostate` or `ghoul::Dictionary` as a referencing verifier that will look up a different Documentation elsewhere in the code.
+This attribute can only be used with these two types.
  - `[[codegen::color()]]`:  Marks a glm::vec3, glm::vec4, glm::dvec3, or glm::dvec4 as containing a color, meaning that a `ColorVerifier` is generated that checks whether all components are in the range `[0,1]`.
 The parameter must be either empty, `true`, or `false`
  - `[[codegen::directory()]]`: Marks a `std::filesystem::path` to be allowed to be a directory.
 The parameter must be either empty, `true`, or `false`